collich/Foundational_Learning_Docs/Java/10-Threads.md

 ### Multiple Tasks

-We can use a method that is present to invoke all multiple tasks
+We can use a method that is present to invoke all multiple tasks.
+We can use the `invokeAll()` method.

 ```Java
 public class App {